-At any given instant, a STA is associated with no more than one AP.
-This allows the DS to determine a unique answer to the question, “Which AP is serving STA X?”
-Once an association is com-pleted, a STA can make full use of a DS (via the AP) to communicate.
-Association is always initiated by the non-AP STA, not the AP.
+At any given instant, a STA or a non-AP MLD is associated with no more than one AP or AP MLD, respectively.
+This allows the DS to determine a unique answer to the question, “Which AP or AP MLD is serving STA X or non-AP MLD X, respectively?”
+Once an STA or MLD association is com-pleted, a STA or a non-AP MLD, respectively, can make full use of a DS (via the AP or the AP MLD, respectively) to communicate.
+STA or MLD association is always initiated by the non-AP STA or the non-AP MLD, respectively, not the AP or AP MLD, respectively.

-An AP might be associated with many STAs at the same time.
-A STA learns what APs are present and what operational capabilities are available from each of those APs and then invokes the association service to establish an association.
+An AP or an AP MLD might be associated with many STAs or non-AP MLDs, respectively, at the same time.
+A STA or a non-AP MLD learns what APs or AP MLDs, respectively, are present and what operational capabilities are available from each of those APs or APs affiliated with AP MLDs, respectively, and then invokes the association service to establish a STA or a MLD association, respectively.
 A FILS STA is able to discover, authenticate and associate with the AP with a(#19) reduced number of frame transmissions.(11ai) For details of how a STA learns about what APs are present, see 11.1.4 (Acquiring synchronization, scanning).

 TGbe editor: Modify 4.5.3.4 as follows: